 Water is the softest and most yielding substance.
 Yet nothing is better than water, for overcoming the hard and rigid, because nothing can compete with it.Lao Tzu

 Many people are hijacked by the rigidity of their minds.
-Thinking in categories and fixed ideas, can be a great crutch for survival, as it creates clarity in a chaotic universe.
+Thinking in categories and fixed ideas can be a great crutch for survival, as it creates clarity in a chaotic universe.
 But thinking too rigidly also has its negative consequences.
-Seeing the world in categories and separate boxes limits our perception, so we become stuck in our ideas of how things are, or supposed to be.
+Seeing the world in categories and separate boxes limits our perception, so we become stuck in our ideas of how things are or are supposed to be.

 Increased resilience to change

 When we observe the nature of water, we’ll discover that it’s extremely resilient to change, as water is able to take all kinds of different forms.
 We can pour water in a glass and it becomes the glass when it’s part of the ocean it waves, and like a river, it flows.
 Depending on the outside temperature water changes its behavior; when it’s cooked it evaporates, and when it’s frozen it becomes solid.
 Thus, water survives many different circumstances by adaptation.
 The softness of water adds strength to living beings, because it makes them flexible, and, therefore, more resilient to outside circumstances.

 The living are soft and yielding; the dead are rigid and stiff.
 Living plants are flexible and tender; the dead are brittle and dry.Lao Tzu, Tao Te Ching, 76